DUI Drugs

 DUI Drugs charges are becoming more commonplace in Georgia, as cops learn how to better evaluate drivers suspected of driving under the influence of drugs.
 Under Georgia law, it is illegal to drive under the influence of any drug to the extent that it makes you less safe to drive.
 Additionally, it is illegal to drive with any amount of certain illicit substances in your system.

-- If you have been arrested on suspicion of DUI Drugs, discover crucial information on these charges and how you can fight your case and save your record:
+If you have been arrested on suspicion of DUI Drugs, read on to discover crucial information on these charges and how you can fight your case and save your record.
+Our team at Zeliff | Watson is at the forefront of the fight against allowing state prosecutors and cops to come into court and persuade jurors with junk science in an effort to convict you on DUI Drugs charges.

 DUI Drugs: What is Less Safe?

-The most common DUI drugs charges we see are DUI drug less safe charges.
+The most common DUI drugs charges we defend against are DUI drug less safe charges.
 In order to be charged under Georgia less safe law, the cop must not only show that you had a certain drug in your system, but that that drug impaired your driving ability.
 Less safe charges can also apply to DUI alcohol arrests, though alcohol is not required for a drug DUI.
 In Georgia, there is even a specific charge for DUI alcohol and drugs combined.
 In fact, if the cop suspects any alcohol consumption coupled with drugs, you will likely face three, if not four DUI charges.

 When a cop initially begins speaking to you and evaluating whether they believe you are under the influence, they will look for signs of drug use, if drugs are suspected.
 The common indicators cops are trained to look for and frequently describe in their reports are: your behavior, especially nervousness on your part; your physical condition to include the appearance of your eyes, face, and your speech patterns; your explanations and any admissions you make about drug use; and any other relevant factors, including evidence of drugs in your possession or admissions made by you.